edwinkys/document-search/README.md

 chatbots.
 At a high level, we have two main workflows in our system:
 **Ingestion** and **Retrieval**.

-This is a monorepo that contains the source code for our internal components.
+This repository is a monorepo that contains the source code for our internal components.
+Before starting with the development, you might want to set up your local environment and install the necessary high-level dependencies such as:

-These are some things you might need to have installed locally:

 - [Node.js](https://nodejs.org/en/download/package-manager)
 - [Python](https://python.org/downloads)